Shama Zaidi

 Shama Zaidi (born 25 September 1938) is an Indian screenplay writer, costume designer, art director, theatre person, art critic, and documentary film maker.
 She is married to director M. S. Sathyu.
-Shama Zaidi Was Honored with Lifetime Achievement Award at ICA - International Cultural Artifact Film Festival in 2021.
+Shama Zaidi was honored with a Lifetime Achievement Award at ICA - International Cultural Artifact Film Festival in 2021.

 Background

 Shama Zaidi is the daughter of Bashir Hussain Zaidi, a politician and educationist, and his wife Qudsia Zaidi.
-Her mother Qudsia was an associate of Habib Tanvir, the communist ideologue and theatre personality.
+Her mother was an associate of Habib Tanvir, the communist ideologue and theatre personality.
 Shama was the only daughter of the couple and she has two brothers.
 Both her parents were closely associated with the "progressive" communist movement in India, and Shama grew up in a strongly left-wing environment.
 She was educated at Woodstock School, Mussoorie, and then at Miranda House, New Delhi.
 She has a bachelor's degree in English from Delhi University, and a diploma in stage design from the Slade School of Art, London.
-She is praised for her excellent screen writing in T.V serial "Bharat Ek Khoj".
+She is praised for her screenwriting in the TV serial "Bharat Ek Khoj".